roohy/localIBDClustering/README.md

 # localIBDClustering
-This repository is created provide public access to the software material for our paper.
+This repository is created provide public access to the software material for our paper "Selecting clustering algorithms for IBD mapping".